 Support for NTDSW has grown, with thousands of committed individuals and organizations participating to share teen driver safety messages with youth and their families.
 Celebrities, including Jesse McCartney, Oprah Winfrey, and Kelly Clarkson, have formally endorsed the week, and many state and local officials across the country have also implemented programs and campaigns as part of NTDSW.

-The next National Teen Driver Safety Week takes place October 20-26, 2019.
+National Teen Driver Safety Week will take place on October 15-21, 2023.
 Get involved by sharing safety messages with others and knowing the history of NTDSW.